WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

 \subsubsection{Domain}

-This category followed \cite{bandy_problematic_2021} and listed a domain in which a system was deployed.
-Possible options included Ad delivery, E-commerce, Search, Recommendation, Spam detection, Large Language Models (LLMs), Monetization, Translation, User categorization.
+This category followed \cite{bandy_problematic_2021} and listed a general domain in which an algorithm was deployed.
+Possible options included Ad delivery, E-commerce, Search, Recommendation, Spam detection, Generative AI, Monetization, Translation, User categorization.